SurajVishwakarma333/Map-using-GoogleMapsActivity/README.md

 Map is an android application which shows my specified Location.In this project i used Google Map Activity.

-just add API_KEY in android Manifest.xml.every ones API is different.Create your own API in Google Console API site.
+just add API_KEY in android Manifest.xml.
+Everyones API KEY is different.
+Create your own API in Google Console API site.